-Despite the ever-rising popularity of video games, every now and then a studio goes bankrupt, either due to lack of sales owing to poor designing or some other inherent issue, or unfavourable market conditions.
+Despite the ever-rising popularity of video games, every now and then a studio goes bankrupt (visit here if you are looking for bankruptcy help), either due to lack of sales owing to poor designing or some other inherent issue, or unfavourable market conditions.
 While the news of any business shutting down comes as a shocker, video gaming studios are all the more strange, especially since the industry has been on an upward climb.

 8 Gaming Brands that Have Shut Shop Over the Years